December 2, 2022

 We're thrilled to have had our ExoForms and our patented forming process featured on PBS North Carolina's show Sci NC.

-In this piece (starting around 15:50) you'll get an overview of our 3D forming process.
+In this piece you'll get an overview of our 3D forming process.
 Unlike traditional methods that make use of "materials of convenience" like recycled pipes, concrete, or even old ships, our process uses a minimal amount of material in the creation of our naturalistically-shaped, coastal protection modules.
 And unlike any recycled or traditional materials that have been in common use, our ExoForms are designed specifically for the sites where they are used to break up wave energy and provide safe, beneficial habitats for local aquatic life.

 Give it a watch for a closer look at how our innovative 3D forming process is creating new opportunities for coastal protection and ecosystem resilience.
 And thank you, PBS NC!